alis-exchange/terraform-provider-alis/docs/resources/google_bigtable_gc_policy.md

 ### Optional

 - `deletion_policy` (String) The deletion policy for the GC policy.
-				Setting ABANDON allows the resource to be abandoned rather than deleted.
+Setting `ABANDON` allows the resource to be abandoned rather than deleted.
 This is useful for GC policy as it cannot be deleted in a replicated instance.
+**Note that when set to `ABANDON`, this only removes the `deletion_policy` from terraform state.
+Garbage collection still happens on the specified column family.**
-				Possible values are: "ABANDON".
+Possible values are: `ABANDON`.